Differential Codes on Higher Dimensional Varieties Via Grothendieck's Residue Symbol: Properties of rectified differential codes

 \section{Properties of rectified differential codes}

-The notation $X,\mathcal{P}, G, \mathcal{D}, $ and $\theta$ is as before.
-In this section we show that rectified differential codes on higher dimensional varieties share some of the properties of Goppa codes discussed in Section \ref{sec:intro}.
+The notation $X,\mathcal{P}, G, \mathcal{D}$, $D$ and $\theta$ is as before.
+In this section we show that rectified differential codes on higher dimensional varieties share some of the properties of differential codes on curves discussed in Section \ref{sec:intro}.